christi-liongson/covid_decarceration/README.md

                                   functions from the following module
     - pipeline.py: contains functions to perform imputation, one-hot encoding, etc.
 #### Data (Public Safety)
+  - coding_offenses.xls: categorizes offense labels from the NCDPS based on extent of harm on a scale from 1 to 5, where 1 is the least likely and 5 is most likely
   - data_1yr.csv: pre-processed output from ```build()``` in build_dataset, where
                   recidivism is defined as reincarceration within one year of release